 Once you've been accepted, you'll receive a package from Dalhousie.
-It will include your acceptance letter with your student number (Dalhousie ID), information on scholarships and financial aid, and a "Next Steps" brochure that contains information for accepted students.
+It will include your acceptance letter with your student number (Dalhousie ID), information on scholarships and financial aid, and information related to your next steps as a Dalhousie student.

 A unit used to measure the time spent in a class.
 Generally a full credit is a course taken over two terms (fall and winter).
 In most programs, one full credit is the same as a course designated as 6 credit hours, or a course labeled X/Y (e.g., ENGL 1000 X/Y.06).
 Half a credit is designated as 3 credit hours (e.g., BIOL 1010.03).
 In most programs, it is required that students obtain 20 full credits (120 credit hours) prior to their graduation.

 A unique, 5-digit identifier for each course section.
 CRNs are the key piece of information you will need to register for courses online.
 You can find the CRN for each course by looking on the Academic Timetable.

 A community of Dalhousie graduates.
 You become a Dalhousie alumnus after you convocate.

 Your university identification card.
 Your DalCard has many functions aside from identification; it serves as a library card and an access card to Dalplex, your residence, and other buildings on campus.
 Money can be placed on your DalCard to allow you to use it on and off campus at various eateries and service stores.

 A nine-character identification number in the format B00######.
 This number can be found on your acceptance letter.